lrvideckis/programming_team_code/library/README.md

 - [Sum Over Subsets with Convolution](https://github.com/ucf-programming-team/hackpack-cpp/blob/lightseba-general-changes/content/numerical/SumOverSubsets.h)

 ## Doxygen Format Guide
 Place this directly before a struct or function.
+This let's doxygen associate the comment with the struct/function.

 ```
 /**